 mkinitcpio (optional)

-Ensure needed modules are always included in the initcpio image.
-Remove autodetect from HOOKS in /etc/mkinitcpio.conf:
+Ensure all modules are always included in the initcpio image.
+Remove the autodetect hook from the default options in /etc/mkinitcpio.d/linux.preset and disable fallback (fallback is now default):

 Remove the existing fallback image: